smcgregor/flarenet/README.md

 # Deep Learning for Solar Modeling

 This repository defines an experimental environment for solar deep learning research.
-The initial problem solved by the repository is x-ray flux prediction, i.e. solar flare prediction.
-However, many solar modeling problems, including forecasting and understanding solar dynamics, require the same datasets.
-Our intention is to publish this repository so heliophysicists can build on its foundation to improve the x-ray flux forecasts and explore fundamental questions of heliophysics.
-We encourage anyone developing on top of this code base to open
+The initial problem addressed by the repository is x-ray flux forecasting, i.e. solar flare prediction.
+However, many solar modeling problems, including extracting solar dynamics, require the same datasets.
+We published this repository so heliophysicists and machine learning researchers can build on a shared foundation of data and code to explore fundamental questions of heliophysics.
+We encourage anyone developing on top of this code base to open [pull requests](https://help.github.com/articles/about-pull-requests/) to improve our collective understanding of deep learning heliophysics research.
-[pull requests](https://help.github.com/articles/about-pull-requests/)
-to improve our collective understanding of deep learning heliophysics research.
-Please note that neural network models can be combined to collectively predict or understand solar phenomena better than our piecewise efforts.

-**Citing:** We ask that anyone using this deep learning framework to cite us as the following, TODO (bibtek, etc)

-## Usage ##
+## Examples ##

-This code base serves two purposes simultaneously.
-First, it has several models for forecasting solar events like solar flares.
-Second, it provides a set of analysis tools for deep learning models to inform the development of heliophysics research.
+todo

 ### Forecasting ###